 The identification of pre-implementation survey areas may need to be deferred based on a hazardous environment or limited access (See Stipulation XI C.).

-Previous..

 FHPL will review Individual Forest Inventory Plan (FIP) and incorporate any new survey and site information into the survey strategy.
 The FIPs are based on percent of slope, topography, distance to water, aspect, and known cultural resources.
 Where the FHP/FHPL determines inventory is necessary, the APE will be surveyed.
 The forests can use their FIP in addition to survey data to identify areas of interest and inform the survey strategy.
-Less than 20 percent slope would typically captures significant site types.
-FHP/FHPL are encouraged to reach out to affected tribes for larger scale project survey designs. throughout the fire perimeter
+Less than 20 percent slope would typically capture the majority of site types (with few exceptions) that are likely to be impacted by project activities.
+FHP/FHPL are encouraged to reach out to affected tribes for larger scale undertaking survey designs.

+FHPL/ FHP will develop a plan to monitor known sites and isolates throughout the fire perimeter.
+Specific objectives: percentage of properties to survey, property types, areas of increased visibility, susceptibility of erosion.